kristoferlund/bitcoin_wallet/README.md

 ---

-# A multiuser Ethereum wallet built on ICP
+# A multiuser Bitcoin wallet built on the Internet Computer (ICP)

-This multiuser Ethereum wallet uses allows the user to generate an Ethereum address by logging in with their Internet Identity.
-The user can then send and receive Ethereum to other users.
+This multiuser Bitcoin wallet allows the user to generate a Bitcoin address by logging in with their Internet Identity.
+The user can then send and receive Bitcoin to other users.

-The backend consists of a Rust canister uses the [ic-alloy](https://github.com/ic-alloy) library to interact with the Ethereum blockchain.
+The backend canister uses the [ICP Bitcoin API](https://internetcomputer.org/docs/build-on-btc/) to interact with the Bitcoin blockchain.

 The frontend is built with React and Vite.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]